The memories from last Christmas season

 came flooding back during our brief return visit to Providencia.

 stop there.
-Very few people find their way to Providencia so it
+Very few people find their way to Providencia, so it

 remains very much an unspoiled island community.
 We quickly got back